 One of the most frustrating things to try to figure out with photography– and particularly interior photography– is lighting.
 Natural lighting is ideal, of course, but it’s not always possible to do every shoot on a bright day when it is slightly overcast so the sun isn’t too harsh.
 There are a few things I do to help create great lighting.

 The first thing I did was experiment a ton and find the spot with the best lighting in our house.
-For me, this happened to be one particular wall in my office (which is part of the reason it became my office!) at desk height.
+In our last house, this happened to be one particular wall in my office (which is part of the reason it became my office!) at desk height.
 This room only has one window, which is to the left of the desk, and for some reason the sun always seems to be shining perfectly (without being too harsh) on that spot, making it perfect for shooting photos of small projects or printables.

 The final thing I do to get enough natural light for my interior photos is to…